Note -- this page changes

-The Bethany Barn is open for business.
+The Helvitia Barn is open for business.
 Here is the Current Barn Schedule.
 Blank Periods available for rental.
 The Barn Manager for the Bethany Barn is Edith Mahoney.
 You MUST sign up on the Drop-In Calendar BEFORE you use the barn.
 The barn may be rented by CAT members at times the barn is not being used for classes for $35 per month for one hour per week.
 You must pay the fee at the time you use the barn.
 If your are paying with cash or CAT Bucks, please attach a note with your name.
 The first time you sign up please e-mail Edith Mahoney for the lock box number.
 The Barn Maintenance Manager is Betsy Peets, The Scheduling Coordinator is Edith Mahoney

 Observe the Barn Rules

 Having daily use of the barns for pratice and classes is one of the major benefits of CAT membership.
 To make sure that we are able to maintain the use of the barn, we must make sure we observe the Barn rules.
 Larsen Farms (Wilsonville) is is currently up for sale.
 We cannot allow our comings and goings or the actions of our dogs to be a hazard or disruption to the Larsens or people who may be looking at the property.
 In general, the rules are:

 These rules and guidelines are for the safety of both

 dogs and handlers.

 1. NO ONE is permitted to enter the building for any reason until the designated leader is present.